agrifooddatacanada/OCA_Composer/README.md

 You can clone the project using the git command-line interface or you can download the entire project as a zip using GitHub's user-interface.
 In the project directory, you can run:

+### `npm install`

+Install dependencies required to run the app.
+This command will install all the dependencies listed in the `package.json` file.

 ### `npm start`

 Runs the app in the development mode.\